msikma/pokesprite/readme.md

 // ...
 ```

-The `jpn_ro` item in the `name` and `slug` objects refers to the official romanization of the Pokémon's name, rather than a Hepburn transliteration.
+The **`jpn_ro`** item in the `name` and `slug` objects refers to the official romanization of the Pokémon's name, rather than a Hepburn transliteration.
 For example, アーボック is "Arbok", rather than "Ābokku".

-The `forms` object contains a list of all icons pertaining to a Pokémon.
-It always contains at least a value `$` (dollar sign), which means the regular form or default icon.
+The **`forms`** object contains a list of all icons pertaining to a Pokémon.
+It always contains at least a `"$"` (dollar sign) value, which means the regular form or default icon.
 Each form object can contain the following details:

 | Key | Meaning |
 |:----|:--------|